The 500m2 building will be complemented by great outdoor spaces that will meet the needs of the community now and in the future.

 Gate Pā Community Centre Trustees

-Ron Scott, Greer Golding and Doug Barnes have been appointed to the board of the newly established Gate Pā Community Centre Charitable Trust.
+Ron Scott, Rachel Pinn and Doug Barnes have been appointed to the board of the Gate Pā Community Centre Charitable Trust.

 The Trust will govern the new Gate Pā Community Centre on behalf of the residents of Gate Pā and the community and will oversee the management of the centre.

-Ron, Greer and Doug were successfully appointed through a formal Trustee appointment process that took place over the latter half of 2024.
+Ron, Rachel and Doug were successfully appointed through a formal Trustee appointment process.

-Greer Golding (from left), Ron Scott and Doug Barnes are looking forward to embedding themselves into their new roles as Gate Pā Community Centre Trustees.
+Ron Scott (from left), Doug Barnes and Rachel Pinn are looking forward to embedding themselves into their roles as Gate Pā Community Centre Trustees.

 About the Trustees